DAAD Undergraduate Scholarship

 Support is granted for a 4-10 month period in Germany during the German academic year (anywhere from October 2014 through July 2015).
 Recipients will be awarded a monthly stipend of approximately € 650, plus additional funds to help defray travel and research expenses as well as health insurance.

-Application materials: The application form must be completed online and you must send the original printout of the application with your signature, your supplemental documents and materials, and 3 copies of everything in one package to the DAAD New York office.
+Application process is electronic and hard copy: The application form must be completed online and you must send the original printout of the application with your signature, your supplemental documents and materials, and 3 copies of everything in one package to the DAAD New York office.
 Be sure to submit all materials in the order listed below with the correct amount of copies of each.
 Do not staple or bind any part of your application!
 Incomplete or late applications will not be accepted.
 Please disregard the "Information regarding your application", the last page of the online application.
 The information relevant to your application is the following as well as the instructions DAAD New York provides in the Online Application Guidelines and the Instructions for Completing the DAAD Online Application.
 Your paperwork should be in English or French (if you are Francophone Canadian) not in German.

 • Project Proposal (approximately 3 pages, see FAQs for tips)